 - Research Mountain (for kids).

-Each short paper will indicate one or more of the conference themes that it addresses:
+Each short paper indicated one or more of the conference themes that it addressed:

 Short Paper Structure (1500- 2000 words)